Kalvakuntla Kavitha: Bharat Scouts and Guides

 K Kavitha has been elected the first state chief commissioner of Telangana chapter of Bharat Scouts and Guides (BS & G) Association.
-With her appointment as state chief commissioner, Kavitha became the youngest person to hold this position in the country.
-She is also the only second woman state chief commissioner in India.
 She formally took charge at the investiture ceremony held at the BSG state headquarters at Domalguda.

+Hindu Mazdoor Sabha

+Kavitha was elected as honorary president of Hindusthan Mazdoor Sabha - HMS (The Singareni Miners and Engineering Workers’ Union) in 2025.

 Political career

-After the formation of Telangana state in 2014, Kavitha contested general elections from Nizamabad Lok Sabha constituency and won with over 1,64,184 vote majority.
-As she took active leadership in the protests and demonstrations that were organized in support of the statehood movement all across Telangana.
-These struggles brought her closer to the people.
-Her massive electoral victory stood as a testimonial as a people's person and a household name.
+After the formation of Telangana state in 2014, Kavitha contested general elections from Nizamabad Lok Sabha constituency and won with over 164,184 vote majority.
+She took active leadership in the protests and demonstrations that were organized in support of the statehood movement all across Telangana.

-As an MP, in Parliament and public life, Kavitha passionately espouses the cause of Telangana as well as other national issues.
-Kavitha also contested as an MP 2019 general elections from Nizamabad.
-She lost to Arvind Dharmapuri with a margin of 70,875 votes.
+As an MP, in Parliament and public life, Kavitha supported the cause of Telangana as well as other national issues.
+Kavitha once again contested as an MP in the 2019 Indian general election from Nizamabad.
+She lost to Dharmapuri Arvind with a margin of 70,875 votes.

-Kavitha is elected as Member of Legislative Council from Nizamabad Local Authorities' Constituency in October 2020 in the bypoll, which was held after the disqualification of the then sitting member R Bhoopati Reddy.
+Kavitha is elected as Member of Legislative Council from Nizamabad Local Authorities' Constituency in October 2020 in the bypoll, which was held after the disqualification of the then sitting member R. Bhoopati Reddy.
 Kavitha had secured 728 votes out of the total 823.
 Kavitha was elected unopposed from Nizamabad Local Authorities constituency in the biennial polls to the Telangana Legislative Council held in December 2021 for the second time.
 She took oath as MLC on 19 January 2022.